pixelatto/Atto/README.md

 ## Settings

-After running the compiled package for the first time, a `attoSettings.json` file will be generated on the root of your assets folder (hit ctrl+R if you don't see it).
+After running the compiled package for the first time, a `AttoSettings.json` file will be generated on the 'Assets/Plugins/Atto' folder (hit ctrl+R if you don't see it).
 This is a JSON file that contains various settings you can tweak to modify the behaviour of the framework.

 | Key                      | Values                                 | Description                                                      |
 | ----------------         | ----------------                       | ----------------                                                 |